MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 Now that we've seen how to implement the relationship between a host and its extensions, let's see how a host finds  extensions installed on the system and reacts to the addition and removal of packages containing extensions.

-The Windows Store delivers extensions as packages.
+The Microsoft Store delivers extensions as packages.
 The [AppExtensionCatalog](https://docs.microsoft.com/uwp/api/windows.applicationmodel.appextensions.appextensioncatalog) finds installed packages that contain extensions matching the host's extension contract name, and supplies events that fire when an app extension package relevant to the host is installed or removed.

 In the code sample, the `ExtensionManager` class (defined in **ExtensionManager.cs** in the **MathExtensionHost** project) wraps the logic for loading extensions and responding to extension package installs and uninstalls.